-Membership is solely via one of our professional association members: Association of Master Herbalists (AMH), Association of Naturopathic Practitioners (ANP), Association of Registered Colon Hydrotherapists (ARCH), Guild of Naturopathic Iridologists International (GNI), Institute of Clinically Applied Hijama Therapy (ICAHT), Incorporated Society of Registered Naturopaths (ISRN), or the Naturopathic Nutrition Association (NNA)
+Membership is solely via one of our professional association members: Association of Naturopathic Practitioners (ANP), Association of Registered Colon Hydrotherapists (ARCH), British Society for Ecological Medicine (BSEM), Guild of Naturopathic Iridologists International (GNI), Institute of Clinically Applied Hijama Therapy (ICAHT), Incorporated Society of Registered Naturopaths (ISRN), or the Naturopathic Nutrition Association (NNA)

 The GNC has a two-tier Register for Naturopaths.
 All registrants are required to comply with the GNC’s Codes of Ethics for Professional Practice and must work within the Naturopathic National Occupational Standards (NOS).

 Practitioners who are fully qualified in Naturopathy will be able to apply for registration at the higher level of Registered Naturopath status.
-A Registered Naturopath will be qualified in at least one of the disciplines listed above, plus will have completed all the required elements of naturopathic training.
-Some Registered Naturopaths will have completed a specific naturopathy course that will entitle them to use the designatory letters ‘ND’ after their name.
+A Registered Naturopath will be qualified in at least one of the major disciplines represented by one of our professional associations listed above, plus will have completed all the required elements of naturopathic training, thus complying with the GNC Core Elements with the designatory letters ND (Naturopathic Diploma) after their name.

 How to Register